Five ways to find Bahá’í Books in Ontario

 Bahá’í Bookstores

-Whenever a regional or national meeting is held in Toronto, Liz, the Bahá’í Centre manager, makes sure that there is a large enough supply of Baha’u’lláh’s Writings, Ruhi Books, and new release titles to serve the friends who travel long distances to reach the largest Bahá’í Bookstore in the country.
+Whenever a regional or national meeting is held in Toronto, the Bahá’í Centre manager, makes sure that there is a large enough supply of Baha’u’lláh’s Writings, Ruhi Books, and new release titles to serve the friends who travel long distances to reach the largest Bahá’í Bookstore in the country.
 Ottawa also has a permanent bookstore in its beautiful Bahá’í Centre on McArthur Ave.

 Many smaller communities have their own Bahá’í libraries.
 Often, for example, in someone’s home.
 Others order books in bulk for the friends to purchase locally.
 Ask your Local Spiritual Assembly what opportunities for circulating literature exist in your community.